adrianpawlas/fashion-scraper/README_EMBEDDINGS.md

 ## 🎉 Bottom Line

-**Local SigLIP embeddings provide high-quality image understanding for fashion products with excellent performance and reliability!** 🚀
+**Local CLIP embeddings provide industry-standard image understanding for fashion products with perfect consistency to our HF endpoint!** 🚀